BhairaviSanskriti/nexus-CI-pipeline-for-portfolio/README.md

 ## Run Nexus container:
 - `docker volume create --name nexus-data`
 - `docker run -d -p 8081:8081 -p 8082:8082 --name nexus -v nexus-data:/nexus-data sonatype/nexus3`

+## Firewall config of jenkins-server droplet:
+- port `22`  : ssh - add only your device's ip address
+- port `8080`: jenkins - this is where your jenkins application will run

 ## Create Blob Store
 Create a storage where all the components of your docker repository will be stored.